balfiere/quartz/content/building a web page with json data using 11ty.md

 ---
-tags: [11ty, site_building]
-publish: false
+publish: true
+title: generating a webpage from json data with 11ty
+tags:
+  - json
+  - site_building/11ty
+  - tutorial
-created: 2025-09-13T00:03:55.5555-05:00
+created: 2025-09-13T23:24:15.1515-05:00
-modified: 2025-09-13T01:49:38.3838-05:00
+updated: 2025-09-13T23:56:57.5757-05:00
 ---

+# building a web page with json data using 11ty

-this is a tutorial on how i generate my [articles](https://kwaamfan.neocities.org/articles/) page from a json file using eleventy. it assumes you already have eleventy installed; if not, [this tutorial](https://whiona.weblog.lol/2023/10/my-neocities-workflow-using-eleventy-and-the-cli-to-speed-up-development) is good at walking you through the initial set up. knowing some basic programming concepts, particularly for loops and arrays, is recommended, but i've tried to explain things so you can still follow along even if you've never programmed before.
+this is a tutorial on how i generate my [articles](https://kwaamfan.neocities.org/articles/) page from a [[json]] file using eleventy. it assumes you already have eleventy installed; if not, [this tutorial](https://whiona.weblog.lol/2023/10/my-neocities-workflow-using-eleventy-and-the-cli-to-speed-up-development) is good at walking you through the initial set up. knowing some basic programming concepts, particularly for loops and arrays, is recommended, but i've tried to explain things so you can still follow along even if you've never programmed before.

 ## benefits

-if a page has many elements with the same format (a microblog, changelog, image gallery, review page, etc) it may be cumbersome to copy and paste the repeated elements every time you want to add something new, especially if you use complicated formatting with lots of nested `divs` and whatnot. storing the unique data in json makes it easier to write new content and modify old content without having to muck about in the weeds of html. if you decide to change your layout, it also makes it 10000% easier to do so: just change your template file, rebuild your page with eleventy, and your new layout is applied to all entries — no need to edit each element manually or mess around with regex.
+if a page has many consecutive elements with the same format (a microblog, changelog, image gallery, review page, etc) it may be cumbersome to copy and paste the repeated elements every time you want to add something new, especially if you use complicated formatting with lots of nested `divs` and whatnot. for more information, see [[json#why use json on my site?]]

-while you can use javascript to load json data (and i have a tutorial on how to do so [[using javascript to load data from a json file|here]]), i prefer this method for data that is the focus of the given page and saving the javascript for smaller, less critical things. this keeps the page viewable for users with javascript disabled and improves performance.
+while you can use javascript to load json data (and i have a tutorial on how to do so [[using javascript to load data from a json file|here]]), i prefer this method for data that is the focus of the given page and saving the javascript for smaller, less critical things. this keeps the page viewable for users with javascript disabled and improves performance. using eleventy also has the benefit of having a syntax much closer to plain html. this makes it easier to use for people who don't know javascript.

 ## the json file